DeadshotLegend/Shivansh-Goel-Fast-Pages/_posts/2023-01-30-individual.md

 ### 5.2
 Among the problems students have with controlling computational time is the problem of dopamine.
 Many problems are what I deal with because I don't have time to maintain my attention while I have to do my schoolwork.
 Because games give me more dopamine than school work, my brain prefers playing video games and it gives me that feeling/impulse more than looking at textbooks.
 One way  to avoid playing  is to set Screen Time to limit the amount of time you spend playing games.
 I also devoted a certain amount of time  to my studies each day.

+### Blog Reflection
+The Reflection for this assignment is that there are a lot of people that have different devices which can affect how people interact both online and in person.
+People can also be affected mentally and physically due to different dopmaine given through devices.
+There are a lot of benfits for computerr science but there are also a lot of cons for computer science.